 After warmth and massage, clean the eyelids.
 This can be done by any of the following ways.
 There is a lack of research studies to say which is the best method, so use whatever you find most useful:

 - Some people recommend using special eyelid scrubs that you can buy at some opticians/optometrists.
-More information can be found at our article : Best Eyelid Wipes
+More information can be found in our article: Best Eyelid Wipes

 - Some people say that simply washing the eyelids with cooled water that has recently been boiled (or preserved water for contact lens wearers) is probably as effective as using water with added sodium bicarbonate or baby shampoo.

 - The best way to clean your eyes is by using a specialized eyelid cleanser.
-Blepharitis Wiki recommends to buy OcuSoft eyelid cleanser which leaves skin very hydrated and smooth.
-More information on the following link or click on the image : Ocusoft Lid Scrub Foaming Eyelid Cleanser.
+Blepharitis Wiki recommends buying OcuSoft eyelid cleanser which leaves the skin very hydrated and smooth.
+More information on the following link or click on the image: Ocusoft Lid Scrub Foaming Eyelid Cleanser.
 Close your eyes, clean and massage the skin over the eye area every morning for 30 seconds.
 This cleanser is great also for sensitive skin and it is super effective against blepharitis.
-I suggest to remove the soap with water before opening your eyes even thought it does not burn the them.
+I suggest removing the soap with water before opening your eyes even though it does not burn them.

 You should do the above routine – warmth, massage, clean – at least twice a day until symptoms settle.
 When the symptoms have eased, keep doing this routine once a day, every day, to prevent further flare-ups.
 If you are prone to blepharitis it is best to think of this as part of your daily routine – just like brushing your teeth.
 This is the best way to keep symptoms away, or to a minimum.